rdkcentral/rdkb-halif-mta/docs/pages/MTAhalSpec.md

 ## Logging and debugging requirements

-MTA HAL component should log all the errors and critical informative messages, preferably using printf, and syslog which helps to debug/triage the issues and understand the functional flow of the system.
+The MTA HAL component must record all errors and critical informative messages.
+This can be achieved by using either the printf or the syslog method.
+These tools are useful in identifying, and debugging the issues and understanding the functional flow of the system.

-The logging should be consistent across all HAL components.

-If the vendor is going to log then they have to be logged in the `mta_vendor_hal.log` file name which can be placed in `/rdklogs/logs/` or `/var/tmp/` directory.
+It is recommended that each HAL component follows the same logging process.
+If logging is required, vendors should log in to the `mta_vendor_hal.log` file, which can be found in the `/var/tmp/` or `/rdklogs/logs/` directories.

-Logging should be defined with log levels as per Linux standard logging.
+To ensure consistency with Linux standard logging, it is recommended that log levels be defined.

 ## Memory and performance requirements